Get a demo of Culture Amp

 How does Management Consulting Europe compare?

-On the lower side, people in Management Consulting Europe had much lower favorable scores than average in Action, Company Performance, and Feedback & Recognition.
+On the lower side, people in Management Consulting Europe had much lower favorable scores than average in Action, Feedback & Recognition, and Company Performance.

-People working in Management Consulting Europe are more engaged than Nonprofit Organization Management Europe.
-People working in Management Consulting Europe are less engaged than Insurance Europe, Argentina, Information Technology & Services Western Europe, and Hospitality United Kingdom.
+People working in Management Consulting Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, and Manufacturing Japan.
+People working in Management Consulting Europe are less engaged than Professional Services Nordic, Germany > 5000, Creative & Media 1000+, and Manufacturing Central Europe.

-The highest scoring question for Management Consulting Europe had 87% of people agreeing that We have enough autonomy to perform our jobs effectively (+4% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Management Consulting Europe had 87% of people agreeing that they are able to arrange time out from work when they need to (+0% compared to overall) while they were generally most positive about Work & Life Blend.

 How long do people stay?